DavorPenzar/magic-text/README.md

 ```

-Obviously, this is an *overkill*, as, instead of `cancellation.Cancel()`, one could simply `break` the asynchronous `foreach`-loop; not to mention that reading from the console may be done synchronously.
+Obviously, this is an *overkill*, as, instead of `cancellation.Cancel()`, one could simply `break` the asynchronous `foreach`-loop; not to mention that reading from the console may be done synchronously (and in the background it actually is, as explained [here](http://docs.microsoft.com/en-gb/dotnet/api/system.console.in#remarks)).
 However, the example above illustrates the power and possibilities provided by the library which might come useful in other real-life scenarios.

 Note that the [`LineByLineTokeniser`](Source/LineByLineTokeniser.cs)&mdash;the base class of the [`RegexTokeniser`](Source/RegexTokeniser.cs), the [`CharTokeniser`](Source/CharTokeniser.cs) and the [`RandomTokeniser`](Source/RandomTokeniser.cs) classes&mdash;does not necessarily cancel the tokenising operation immediately, meaning that some additional iterations in the `foreach`-loop above may be run even after the `"#BREAK"` token is found.
 However, no new lines will be read from the underlying input ([`System.Console.In`](http://docs.microsoft.com/en-gb/dotnet/api/system.console.in) in the example above) after cancelling the operation.
 Actually, no additional bytes shall be read appart from those having already been irrecoverably read.